South Downs Way, looking toward Beachy Head

 My first experience of this was the Hadrian’s Wall Trail, following what’s left of that Roman wall across the north of England.
 A year later, a friend and I walked the Cotswold Way, a delightful late-summer stroll with a near-endless supply of pretty stone villages and delightful pubs.

-Skip forward another year, and to nobody’s surprise, I again found myself idly flicking through the National Trails website.
+Skip forward another year, and to nobody’s surprise, I found myself idly flicking through the National Trails website again.
 Lauren suggested the South Downs Way, for no particular reason other than it had great views and was in the sunniest part of the country, and that was good enough for me.

 Picking a random week just before the start of summer school holidays, we planned a route, booked some train tickets and accommodation, and counted down the days until we could throw on our backpacks and hit the trail.

 And so it was that we found ourselves in Winchester one sunny afternoon in early July, standing in front of the oldest working water mill in the country.
-After a few photos in front of the large signpost that marks the official start (or end) point, we stomped energetically off along the river and started the South Downs Way.
+After a few photos in front of the large signpost that marks one end of the trail, we stomped energetically off along the river and started the South Downs Way.

-The sunshine stayed with us for our entire eight days of hiking, a rarity in any English summer, but especially this one.
+The sunshine stayed with us for our entire eight days of hiking, a rarity in any English summer.
 Those energy levels, though?
 Yeah, they’d dropped substantially by the end.

 I’ve broken this post up into two main sections, covering planning and logistics, and the walk itself.
 If you’re preparing to walk the South Downs Way and want to know how to get to and from the trail, where to stay, distances, costs, and what the food and drink options are like, read the first part.